 Balancing Dad Life and Fantasy Life

 “To give anything less than your best is to sacrifice the gift.”
-Is the quote from Steve Prefontaine that hangs to my right as I record another episode of the Fantasy Football Hustle podcast.
+This is the quote from Steve Prefontaine that hangs to my right as I record another episode of the Fantasy Football Hustle podcast.
 I can’t help but think Steve was talking to me.

 Anyone who tells you they want to be a sports broadcaster is telling you they don’t want to make any money.
 I learned that when I began applying to radio jobs out of college.
 I wanted to like so many others, to talk sports for a living.
-The reality became I was selling airtime for a living.
-I was a radio advertising sales rep making thirty thousand dollars.
+The reality became I was selling airtime.
+I was a radio advertising sales rep making thirty thousand dollars a year.
 That's good for a 25-year-old in 2005 right?
 Being a sports host wouldn’t buy me a cup of coffee in Syracuse, NY where I’ve resided my entire life.

 Every night around 7 pm my son and daughter ask to go on the trampoline.
 They love it when I bounce them uncontrollably high.
-Their laughter fills our wooden backyard.
+Their laughter fills our wooded backyard.
 It’s perfect.

 My son is soon to be 8.
 My daughter is 5.
 They are smart, fun, good kids.
 It’s everything someone could ask for.
 They are young enough to still want to hang out with Dad.
 I can’t pass that up.
 I won’t.

-There will come a day when my nightly bike rides with my son become, “Dad I’m driving to so and so’s house.”
+There will come a day when the nightly bike rides with my son become, “Dad I’m driving to so and so’s house.”